TMJ Disorder Treatments

 Orthodontic Treatment

-If you have an overbite/underbite/misaligned smile that’s contributing to the uneven pressure your jaws are facing, our dentist may recommend some form of orthodontic treatment to correct this.
+If you have an overbite/underbite/misaligned smile that’s contributing to the uneven pressure your jaws are facing, our dentist may recommend a form of orthodontic treatment to correct this.
 We have several options available depending on your lifestyle, needs and budget.

 -